asnelling/irrlicht/readme.txt

   To see the engine in action in Windows, just go to the \bin\Win32-VisualStudio directory, and start some applications.
-There should also be an application named Demo.exe, this should show the most interesting things.
+There should also be an application named Demo.exe which should show the most interesting features of Irrlicht.

   To start developing own applications and games with the engine take a look at the 01.HelloWorld example in the \examples directory.
-  There will also be a .html file with a tutorial which should be easy to understand.
+  There is also a .html file with a tutorial which should be easily comprehensible.

   The Irrlicht Engine is a static lib under linux.
-A precomipled version can be found in \lib\Linux.

-  If you wish to compile the engine in linux yourself, unzip the file source.zip file in the \source directory.
-Run a 'make' in the now existing new subfolder 'Irrlicht'.
-After this, you should be able to make all example applications in
-  \examples.
-Then just start an X Server and run them, from the directory where they are.
+A precompiled version can be generated from the sources using the Makefile in source/Irrlicht.
+Unzip the file source.zip in the /source directory.
+Run 'make' in the newly created subfolder source/Irrlicht.
+After this you should be able to 'make' all example applications in /examples.
+You can run the examples directly from the directory they are created in.

-  It is also possible to use Irrlicht as shared object (libIrrlicht.so.versionNumber), use the makefile target for this, running 'make sharedlib' in the source folder.
-  See Makefile for details.
+  It is also possible to use Irrlicht as shared object (libIrrlicht.so.versionNumber).
+Use the proper makefile target for this by running 'make sharedlib' in the source folder.
+See the Makefile for details.

 ==========================================================================